 General Counsel & Chief Legal Officer

-As General Counsel and Chief Legal Officer for the Connecticut Green Bank (Green Bank), the nation’s first “green bank”, Brian directs all legal, legislative and regulatory affairs at the Green Bank.
-Brian was an attorney with the AmLaw 100 law firm...
+As General Counsel and Chief Legal Officer for the Connecticut Green Bank, Brian directs all legal, legislative and regulatory affairs for the nation’s first green bank established in July 2011, a global leader in renewable and energy efficiency...
 (More)

 The Intro Property Assessed Clean Energy (PACE) Finance WebCourse will take place on the web through GoToWebinar, an online distance learning software.
 The course will meet each day on December 5-6, 2017 from 12:00-5:00 pm (Eastern).
 You must have access to a computer and phone to attend the WebCourse.